Iran Travel Information for Omanis

 Rasht, registered as the Creative City of Gastronomy on the UNESCO list, is the capital of Guilan Province.
 It attracts annually many tourists, especially gastronomers and foodies, from different cities and countries.
 One of the popular places in Rasht among visitors and tourists is Rasht Local Bazaar.
 They spend hours here looking for souvenirs and enjoying the traditional architecture of the bazaar, with caravanserais, arches, and squares.
 You can find manifestations of the folklore culture of Gilan province on every corner.
 Hundreds of residents of towns and villages near Rasht come here every day to sell a variety of colorful local products such as agricultural products, fish, local food, etc.

 The roofless Bazaar, including 14 caravanserais connected by different lines and covering an area of 24 ha, is located in the old central district of the city near Municipality Square.
 The Square was registered as a National Heritage one year before the revolution in 1979.
-The white building of the municipality and its clock tower- built during 1954 to 1957 – are considered a symbol of this city.
+The white building of the municipality and its clock tower- built from 1954 to 1957 – are considered a symbol of this city.

 On the way to Fuman, an old city in Gilan province, we will visit Gilan Rural Heritage Museum in Saravan Forest Park.
 It is the first eco-museum in Iran.
 This museum is a village with an area of about 260 ha displaying traditional Gilani lifestyle, traditions, houses, clothing, food, handicrafts, celebrities, ceremonies, and festivals, such as the Yalda Festival (the longest night of the year).
 Walking through the area, you will see people in local costumes singing local songs, baking bread, making local products, and serving drinks.
 The houses in this museum village are real rural cottages.
 A total of 25 cottages from 7 villages in different parts of Gilan province were carefully moved here from their original locations.
 These houses date back 65 to 180 years ago.